qitianwu/NodeFormer/Readme.md

 ### Citation

-If you find this repo and our codes helpful, please consider citing our work
+If you find our codes useful, please consider citing our work

 ```bibtex
       @inproceedings{wu2022nodeformer,